Straight Stick Review – The Best New Golf Training Aid?

 Look closely and you can see the sliding metal piece detached from the anchor and moving down the shaft

 The idea behind the Straight Stick is actually very simple.
+It uses patented compression clicker technology.
 If you swing the club on plane and release it properly, the metal piece that is magnetically attached to the anchor on the shaft will detach and collide with the metal piece on the ferrel, creating an audible click.
 Positive reinforcement for the golf swing is a great thing to incorporate into your practice, and is a great way to start getting better at golf without taking lessons.

 RELATED: Lag Shot Review - Best Swing Trainer In Golf?